 All scientific calculators (used in high school) will have a ‘power’ or xy key.
 Basic calculators don’t.
 To turn your phone’s basic calculator into one with a xy key you may need to turn the phone horizontally.

 FV = $23,889

 Shit.
 I couldn’t have made that harder to follow if I tried, so if you want a faster and easier way of calculating compound interest, visit the MoneySmart website

 Noel Whittaker, author of Making Money Made Simple, uses a great example of compound interest where he talks about the investing experiences of two people of the same age.
-The first, a 19 year woman, puts away $2,000 a year every year for 7 years into a growth investment returning 10% p.a. (so the total invested is $14,000).
+The first, a 19 year woman, puts away $2,000 a year every year for 7 years into a growth investment returning 10% p.a..
+The total invested is $14,000 and she doesn’t ever put any more money into it.
 The second person waits until he is 26 to start and invests $2,000 a year into the same investment for 40 years for a total of $80,000 that he’s put away.
 At their 66th birthdays the woman has accumulated $945,000 while the guy ends up with $894,000.
 The sooner you start, the more powerful the compounding.